alexvoss/jxml2jsonl/README.md

                           child elements of the root element are processed.
 --filter <js file>        the name of a Javascript module to load via require;
                           must export a filter() function.
+--root                    process the root element as well (to create
+                          a single JSON object)
 ```